Centareum/Centareum-Offers/README.md

 # migrate the contracts to ganache
 truffle migrate

-# install all frontend dependencies (If you are on Windows you might see an error related to node.gyp,ignore and proceed to the next step.)
+# install all frontend dependencies
 yarnpkg install

 # serve a local front-end on http://localhost:8080